dmaytac/Vulnerabilities-of-Wireless-Networks/README.md

   <summary>More information about Evil Twin Attack</summary>

   <p>
     Before we start, we must manually put the network card in monitor mode.
-This is achieved by running the command ** airmon-ng start wlan0 ** in the terminal.
-Then, to confirm that it is in monitor mode, we type in the terminal the command ** iwconfig ** and as shown in screenshot 2.1.
+This is achieved by running the command <b>airmon-ng start wlan0</b> in the terminal.
+Then, to confirm that it is in monitor mode, we type in the terminal the command <b>iwconfig</b> and as shown in screenshot 2.1.
   </p>

   <p align="center">